Crystal Kewe

 Crystal Kewe is a web and app developer based in Papua New Guinea and the CEO and CTO of Crysan Technology Ltd.

 Early life and education

 Kewe's interest in programming started with an interest in video gaming, and around age 12, she started teaching herself to program software writing in python.
 She attended Paradise High School in Papua New Guinea up until grade 10, in 2014, after which she stopped going to school and continued pursuing a self-created education in programming.

-Kewe intends on seeking a college degree in New Zealand in 2022.
+Kewe intended on seeking a college degree in New Zealand in 2022.

 Advocacy

 Kewe has been a guest lecturer at the University of Papua New Guinea, and she currently serves as on the academic advisory board for Papua New Guinea's International Training Institute.
 She says that the supportive infrastructure is the most important part of successful educational systems, and that institutions do not fairly support different groups of people, highlighting girls as a marginalized group in scientific and technical education.